sky-map-team/stardroid/designdocs/datageneration.md

    * The ability to push new updates to phones (e.g. if a dataset contains errors)
    * The ability to make users aware of new updates
    * Low bandwidth requirements (both for the users' and my own bank balances)

+## Plan
+  1. Refactor the planets, sun and moon layers to make them less complex (separate design)
+  1. Add support in code for ISS (it's a much needed feature)
+  1. Try setting the resource ids on start up, instead of with the current baroque system.
+  1. Move the fixed point items (stars, messier) to a new system
+  1. Move the fixed constellation lines to a new system
+  1. Move the planets etc to a new DB-based system